 USDA discrimination was the primary engine of Black land loss, but not the only one.
 Heir property — land passed down without a will, leaving all descendants as co-owners of fractional shares — has been called the leading cause of involuntary Black land loss by the Federation of Southern Cooperatives.

-- Death without a will: When a Black landowner dies without a will — common in rural Black communities with little legal access — the land goes to all heirs as co-owners, each owning a fractional share
+- Death without a will — when a Black landowner dies without a will, common in rural communities with little legal access, the land goes to all heirs as co-owners, each holding a fractional share

 The Emergency Land Fund, established in 1972 by Robert S. Browne, estimated Black Americans were losing 500,000 acres per year to heir property issues and tax sales (Wood & Gilbert, The Review of Black Political Economy, 2000).
 The Uniform Partition of Heirs Property Act (UPHPA), now adopted in roughly 20 states, addresses forced sales.
 It lets co-owners buy out the heir who wants to sell and requires a fair market appraisal before any auction.

-But the act came decades too late for the millions of acres already lost, and it has not been adopted in several states where Black land loss remains most acute.
+But the act came decades too late for the millions of acres already lost.
+It has not been adopted in several states where Black land loss remains most acute.

 The Strongest Counterargument — and Why the Data Defeats It